khansamad99/LowLevelDesign/SOLID/solid.md

 The Liskov Substitution Principle states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.

+If Class B is a subtype of Class A, then we should be able to replace object of A with B without breaking the behaviour of program

+Subclass should extent the capablity of parent class not narrow it down.

 **Real-life Example**: Consider a `Vehicle` base class and two derived classes: `Car` and `Bicycle`.
 If we have a method that takes a `Vehicle` object as input and performs operations based on the assumption that all vehicles have an engine, this method would violate the LSP because a `Bicycle` does not have an engine.

 ```java